jimkang/collect-in-channel/README.md

     - channel: The channel object to add things to.

 - Callback maker opts:
-    - properties: A list of properties to look for on the incoming object.
+    - props: A list of props to look for on the incoming object.
 If a property is a two-element array, it'll look for the first element on the incoming object and store its value in the channel as the second element.
         - If the first element of the property is a function, it'll pass the body to it and let the function come up with the value to store in the channel.

 It will return a callback handler that takes: